128technology/docs/docs/config_command_guide.md

 Default: 3600

 :::warning
-&amp;#x27;maximum-hold-down-time&amp;#x27; is deprecated and will be removed in a future software version
+`maximum-hold-down-time` is deprecated and will be removed in a future software version
 :::

 ##### uint32